Tools for making the most of your membership

 You can also cancel a reservation within 30 minutes of making it at no charge as long as it hasn’t already started.

 What if I forget to cancel my reservation?

 If you forget to cancel your reservation and don’t use the car, you’ll be charged for the hours reserved.

 If you forget your password, go to our login page and click on the “reset password” link.
 You can also call the office (802-861-2340) for assistance.

 What if there is a parking ban?

-Some of our cars need to be moved to “winter pods” during parking bans in the City of Burlington (currently Cleo, Dot, Cat, Sparky, Toni, Silvester, and Marvin).
+Some of our cars need to be moved to “winter pods” during parking bans in the City of Burlington (currently Cleo, Dot, Cat, Sparky, Toni, Rufus, Ruth, and Edna).
 When the yellow lights are flashing, please be sure to park the car in its alternate winter pod.
 If you’re unsure where to park, give the office a call at (802) 861-2340, or call our emergency line after hours.

 Is there a bad weather cancellation policy?